bharath-raghavan/alchemist-nn/README.md

 Each dataset could have their own options to process them as described above, or you can just pass the processed file.

-The `dynamics` section sets the flow:
+The `flow` section sets the flow:

 ```
-dynamics:
+flow:
-  integrator: lf
+  type: lf
-  n_iter: 5
   dt: 1
   checkpoint_path: model.cpt
   network:
     hidden_nf: 128
+	n_iter: 5
 ```

 Integrator is the flow coupling, it can be `lf` (LeapFrog) or `vv` (VelocityVerlet).
-I velocity verlet is not necessary, so we can remove it.
+I know velocity verlet is not necessary, so we can remove it.
 The rest of the options are self explanatory.
 I also have a `network` option that sets the network parameters.
 Currently, only the EGNN is implemented, but I would like to eventually like to add other networks like Nequip.
 We might get better results.

 The last section is on the `training`, not much to be explained there.